ezEngine/docs/docs/effects/particle-effects/particle-effects-overview.md

 It is common for a particle system to have at least one, but often multiple, behaviors.

-For details about all available behavior types, see [Particle Behaviors (TODO)](particle-behaviors.md).
+For details about all available behavior types, see [Particle Behaviors](particle-behaviors.md).

 ### Renderers